maxmekiska/Covid-19/README.md

 Covid-19 data visualization

 This notebook serves to visualize some of the data available to the current Covid 19 outbreak.
-The main idea was to write the code as flexible possible so that assumptions can be changed individually.
+The main idea was to write the code as flexible as possible so that assumptions can be changed individually.

 Data on Covid-19: https://github.com/CSSEGISandData/COVID-19